sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

  A list of names of assets used in this cookbook these are often just machine_names.

  ## key_constraint
+ The field that specfices the product.
+This also how the system knows which recipe_group to use.

+ ### field
+ This is detailed information on the field being used as the Key Constraint for more info see [levers](#levers).

+ ### valueMap
+ This how the system maps the values of the key constraint on to recipe groups.
+Value for each key is the index of the recipe group to use.

  ## recipe_groups
  A list of recipe groups,  They look like the following and will be described in more details